 Take Enough Time to Think Through Everything

-Don’t let the customer pressure you into coming up with a price right there on the spot.
+Don’t let the customer pressure you into coming up with a price right there on the spot if you’re not comfortable or experience in doing that.
 Especially in the beginning of your handyman business, you will need some time to think over the job completely to come up with a solid estimate.
 Let the customer know that you are going to need a few minutes to come up with a price.
 They will understand and give you your space.
-Take this time to go over the job in your head and factor in setup time, all the steps necessary to complete the job, and also cleanup time.
-It is easy to underestimate the time required to complete a job when you forget to factor in setup, preparation and clean up time.
+Take this time to go over the job in your head (or on paper) and factor in setup time, all the steps necessary to complete the job, and also cleanup time.
+It’s very easy to underestimate the time required to complete a job when you forget to factor in setup, preparation and clean up time.

 Keep in mind if you quote a price for labor only you will often lose out on the ability to markup the materials for the job as the customer often wants to see the receipt after the job is complete to reimburse you for the materials expense.
 However, if you are really bold then you can show them the receipt and let them know that you have to markup that cost to cover your time and gas going out to pick them up.
 This is not unreasonable but the customer might be a little disturbed by it.
 Make it easier on yourself and quote a price with labor and materials with a built in margin for the materials.